-Residential and commercial mortgage loans are repayable in blended principal and interest instalments, over a maximum term of five years based on a maximum amortization period of thirty five years for residential loans and twenty five years for commercial loans.
-Exceptions have been made in some cases where instalments are received quarterly, half-yearly and annually.
-These loans are open at any monthly payment date and, at the option of the borrower, may be paid off only after paying a penalty equal to three months' interest.
+Residential and commercial mortgage loans are repayable in blended principal and interest instalments, over a maximum term of five years based on a maximum amortization period of thirty years for residential loans and twenty-five years for commercial loans.
+These loans are open at any monthly payment date and, at the option of the borrower, may be paid off only after paying a penalty.